-Subject to the Act and the articles, a Class B non-voting member shall not be entitled to receive notice of, attend or vote at meetings of the members of the Corporation.
+Subject to the Act and the articles, a Class B non-voting member shall be entitled to receive notice of and attend meetings of the members of the Corporation, but are not entitled to vote at meetings of the members of the Corporation.

 Pursuant to subsection 197(1) (Fundamental Change) of the Act, a special resolution of the members is required to make any amendments to this section of the by-laws if those amendments affect membership rights and/or conditions described in paragraphs 197(1)(e), (h), (l) or (m).

 No individual, club or group will be admitted as an Active Class A, Class B, Director, Officer of the Association in “Good Standing” unless:

 Membership may only be transferred to the Corporation through approval from "Volleyball Alberta Association".